SleeplessChallenger/KafkaNotes/notes.md

 - we need to send events by producers to consumers
 - in our case we use *Kafka* as Brokers

-  * Benefits of using BROKERS:
+  * Benefits of using BROKERS:<br>
-    ** reliability & garantee of delivery
+    * reliability & garantee of delivery
-    ** new CONSUMERS can be added easily
+    * new CONSUMERS can be added easily
-    ** PRODUCERS don't know CONSUMERS
+    * PRODUCERS don't know CONSUMERS
-    ** tech-support
+    * tech-support
-    ** integration of various tech-stacks
+    * integration of various tech-stacks

 Kafka consists of:
   - Broker